ym222bs/github_notis/README.md

 1. Add _delete_ webhook functionality.

-2. Somehow check if the organization is still active (existing), if not, remove from the database.
-This can be done by compairing the database with the logged in user return (organization) object.

-3. SOCKET EVERYWHERE!
-But mostly when updating settings and receiving new events.
+2. Add SOCKET, mostly when updating settings and receiving new events.

-4. Return an Alert if a webhook is duplicated, when created.
+3. Return an Alert message if a webhook is duplicated when created.

-5. Beautify the Slack notification message.
+4. Beautify the Slack notification message.
 Example here: https://api.slack.com/messaging/composing/layouts#attachments

-6. Prettify: Make the alert slowly slide away (without jQuery)......Bye bye.

 **Architectual fixes.**

-1. Break up JSX in content.js file.
+1. Clean JSX in content.js file.

+#### Useful information

+React has input sanitization, helps to prevent injection attacks [Doc](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks) .

+How to create a Slack-incoming-webhook-key to reveive webhooks to your personal Slack [Doc](https://slack.com/intl/en-se/help/articles/115005265063-Incoming-Webhooks-for-Slack) .